Both Homes for Life and ourselves have one newly available property this week, plus there's still time... See more

 6.2 Paper Storage

-6.2.1 If Personal Data is stored on paper it should be kept in a secure place where unauthorised personnel cannot access it.
-We must make sure that no Personal Data is left where unauthorised personnel can access it.
-When the Personal Data is no longer required it must be disposed of.
+6.2.1 If your Personal Data is stored on paper it will be kept in a secure place where unauthorised personnel cannot access it.
+When your Personal Data is no longer required it must be disposed of.

 6.3 Electronic Storage